Yoshihiko Noda: Diet career

-In 1993, he was elected to the Diet for first time, as one of four members of Chiba 1st district as a member of the now-defunct Japan New Party.
+In 1993, he was elected to the Diet for the first time, as one of four members of Chiba 1st district as a member of the now-defunct Japan New Party.
 After the multi-member districts were abolished in the 1994 Japanese electoral reform, Noda stood in Chiba 4th district in the 1996 election, but was defeated.
 He later joined the Democratic Party of Japan (DPJ) and successfully contested Chiba 4th in the 2000 election.
 As a member of the DPJ, he served as its Diet affairs chief as well as head of the party's public relations office.

 In October 2005, Noda criticized Prime Minister Jun'ichirō Koizumi for his position on Japanese class A war criminals as "war criminals".
 However, Noda supported Koizumi's visit to Yasukuni Shrine.

 Noda acted as senior vice finance minister during the premiership of Yukio Hatoyama after the DPJ won control of the Diet in 2009 general election, and was appointed as Minister of Finance by Prime Minister Naoto Kan in June 2010.
 He was known as a reformist and had led a DPJ intraparty group critical of ex-DPJ powerbroker Ichirō Ozawa.
 Upon assuming the post of finance minister, Noda, a fiscal conservative, expressed his determination to slash Japan's deficit and rein in gross public debt.
 In January 2011, for the first time in six years, the finance ministry intervened in the foreign exchange market and spent 2.13 trillion yen to purchase dollars in order to rein in the yen's spiraling appreciation.